redhatcz/Thesis-management-system/README.md

 6. There is a `email.sh.tpl` file in the source directory, you can rename the file to `email.sh`, modify it to suit your mailgun settings and `source` it to set these mailgun variables.
-7. Navigate to the source directory and run `grails run-app`.
+7. Navigate to the source directory and run `./grailsw run-app`.
+8. Alternatively, you can download Grails 2.2.x from [official grails website](https://grails.org/download.html), install it and run `grails run-app`.

 License
 =======